 For a brooder to be 100% effective, it will need a few key components.
 Let’s talk about the essentials.

 The first is warmth.
 Newborn chicks are covered in down, which is lovely and soft, but not that great at providing your precious little ones with the warmth they need to develop strong and hearty.
 In their first week of life, the ideal temperature is about 95 degrees F. You will want to adjust this as your chicks start to feather out, as feathers provide them with natural insulation against the cold.

 The 95 degrees that was good in the first week might be too hot in the second week.
 If your chicks are too hot, they might start panting or moving far away from the heat source.
 Having a thermometer on hand will help you identify whether or not your heating source is too close to the clutch.
 When you test the temperature, be sure to be on the same level as your chicks.
 You want the readings to be as accurate to your birds’ experience as possible.

-Next comes food and water.
-A chick has to eat, right?
-Provide your clutch with a couple automatic waterers and feeders.
-If you put them in the corners of the brooder, it will help to reduce how much waste your chicks will deposit into the feed or water troughs.
-Most will spend their time in the warmest sections of the brooder – especially on colder days – and will then have to disperse to fill their other needs.
-The water and feed should be changed daily.
-If your chicks are especially messy, then this could be upgraded to twice a day refilling.
+Most will spend their time in the warmest sections of the brooder for the first weeks of life – especially on colder days – and will then have to disperse to fill their other needs.
+The water should be changed daily.
+If your chicks are especially messy, then this could be upgraded to twice-a-day refilling.

 What Types Of Heaters Are There?

-Heat plates are a solid pad that is elevated off the ground and provides a surface area of warmth.
+Heat plates are a solid pad that is elevated off the ground and provides a surface area of warmth that is above the chicks.
 Their height is adjustable so that your chicks will not bump their heads on the pads.
-These pads more closely simulate the localized warmth of a hen sitting on her clutch, but they tend to be far more expensive than heat lamps.
+These pads more closely simulate the localized warmth of a hen sitting on her clutch, but they are far more expensive than heat lamps.